fabianlischka/InfoSec101/README.md

 Notes:
 * This is intended as a supplement to a talk about Information Security, as a resource with
-  * things to do
   * links to tools and apps to install, and
   * links to further background and resources if desired.
 * Given that it is intended as a supplement to a live talk, it need not be fully self-contained.
 * Goals:
   * cover the basics
     * to protect (non-IT) professionals (ie smart people, but not computer/IT/crypto experts) and their assets
-    * from opportunistic and primitive targeted attacks (ie against random hackers and criminals, government mass surveillance, etc.).
+    * from opportunistic, and maybe primitive targeted attacks (ie against random hackers and criminals, government mass surveillance, etc.).
     * and to circumvent online censorship, e.g. in some places near Hong Kong
   * not to overwhelm busy professionals with too much irrelevant details